Taragaon Museum

-The Taragaon Museum is a private art museum and library located in Kathmandu.
+The Taragaon Museum is a private museum located in Kathmandu.
 It is located in the northern part of the city near the Bouddhanath stupa.
 It is situated on the ground of the Taragaon Regency hotel, which owns the museum.
-The museum is supported by The Saraf Foundation.
-The museum features a permanent collection in three of its building alongside Bodhisattva Gallery that displays Newa art, Pathivara Gallery that displays thangka paintings, and a contemporary art gallery.
+The museum is supported by the Saraf Foundation.
+The museum features a permanent collection in three of its building and a contemporary art gallery.